DexterInd/GoPiGo/Software/Python/Examples/Mouse Control/README.md

 **mouse_control_movement.py**

-- Press any mouse button to start moving
+- Press _any mouse_ button to start moving
-- Press the Left mouse button to turn left
+- Press the _Left mouse_ button to turn left
-- Press the Right mouse button to turn right
+- Press the _Right mouse_ button to turn right
-- Press the middle mouse button to stop
+- Press the _Middle mouse_ button to stop
-- Press both left and right mouse button to move back
+- Press both _left and right mouse_ button to move back